Ralith/openxrs/README.md

 impls.
 This crate is almost entirely generated from the Khronos XML registry.

-The bindings are based off OpenXR SDK v1.0.22.
+The bindings are based off of OpenXR SDK v1.0.22.